-While most users tend to prefer a reliable headset for PC gaming (see our ), nothing beats a trusty set of speakers when you’re in the mood for room filling sound and ground shaking bass.
+While most users tend to prefer a reliable headset for PC gaming (see our best gaming headsets here), nothing beats a trusty set of speakers when you’re in the mood for room filling sound and ground shaking bass.
 Not to mention even the best headsets can become uncomfortable over extended gaming sessions.